One of oneHand-knotted in northern Afghanistan · Curated in Boston

 What's the price range at Raihan Rugs?

-Current inventory ranges from approximately $1,100 (smaller runners and 5'×8' tribal pieces) to $8,000+ (oversized fine Oushak and Mamluk, select antique Persians).
+Current inventory ranges from approximately $450 (small tribal pieces and runners, from 5'×8' tribal pieces) to $18,000+ (oversized fine Oushak and Mamluk; museum-grade antiques are priced individually).
 Most living-room sizes fall in the $2,800–$5,500 range.
 Trade pricing applies to verified interior designers — see our Trade Program.

 Do you ship outside the United States?